Skip to main content

 Best Wallet currently supports EVM-compatible blockchains, including:

-Ethereum (ETH): The original blockchain for smart contracts and a wide range of decentralised applications.
+• Ethereum: The original blockchain for smart contracts and a wide range of decentralized applications.

-BNB Smart Chain (BNB): A network known for faster and cheaper transactions compared to Ethereum.
+• BNB Smart Chain: A network known for faster and cheaper transactions compared to Ethereum.

-As an EVM-only wallet, Best Wallet is optimised for managing tokens and transactions on these networks.
-It’s perfect for interacting with fair launch tokens, upcoming tokens, and dApps within these ecosystems.
+As an EVM-only wallet, Best Wallet is optimized for managing tokens and transactions on these networks.

 Important Considerations:

-Don’t Send Bitcoin (BTC): Since Bitcoin is not EVM-compatible, sending BTC to a EVM-only wallet address will result in failed transactions or permanent loss of funds.
+• Don’t Send Bitcoin (BTC): Since Bitcoin is not EVM-compatible, sending BTC to an EVM-only wallet address will result in failed transactions or permanent loss of funds.
+This is also true of Solana, Base chain assets, and other networks other than the 3 compatible ones.

 What's the difference between EVM-only and multi-chain wallets?